robertpalazzini/FRONTSCRIPT_TOOLTIP/README.md

 # FrontScript Tooltip Helper

-This Chrome extension enhances the eFront embedded IDE by displaying tooltips for FrontScript keywords, functions, procedures, and macros.
+This Chrome extension enhances the eFront embedded FrontReport coding window by displaying tooltips for FrontScript keywords, functions, procedures, and macros.

 ## 🔍 Features

-- Hover over any FrontScript keyword inside the embedded IDE (CodeMirror editor) on `efrontcloud.com`
+- Hover over any FrontScript keyword inside the embedded FrontReport window (CodeMirror editor) on any `efrontcloud.com` domain.
 - Instantly see a helpful description and example
 - Works with all major FrontScript syntax elements
 - Lightweight, no data collection, no performance hit